bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + the &ldquo;embedded&rdquo; device, including mobile here.

+# So, raise your hands:

++ How many of you run LibreJS and/or NoScript browser plugins?

++ How many of you use Chromium or Chrome?

 # The Blurry Line of Javascript

 + Instantaneous installation of applications that looks like a page hit.